 Define name as a macro special form whose expansion is specified by expander.
-This form is available only after evaluating (load "~~/syntax-case"), which can be done at the REPL or in the initialization file.
-This file contains Hieb and Dybvig's portable syntax-case implementation that has been ported to the Gambit interpreter and compiler.
-Note that this implementation of syntax-case does not correctly track source code location information, so the error messages will be much less precise.
+This form is available only when the runtime option '-:s' is used.
+This option causes the loading of the ~~lib/syntax-case support library, which is the Hieb and Dybvig portable syntax-case implementation which has been ported to the Gambit interpreter and compiler.
+Note that this implementation of syntax-case does not support special forms that are specific to Gambit.